MicrosoftDocs/cpp-docs/docs/linux/set-up-fips-compliant-secure-remote-linux-development.md

    ```

    > [!NOTE]
-   > ssh-rsa is the only FIPS compliant host key algorithm VS supports. aes*-ctr is also FIPS compliant, but the implementation in Visual Studio isn't approved. ecdh-* key exchange algorithms are FIPS compliant but Visual Studio doesn't support them.
+   > ssh-rsa is the only FIPS compliant host key algorithm VS supports.
+The aes\*-ctr algorithms are also FIPS compliant, but the implementation in Visual Studio isn't approved.
+The ecdh-\* key exchange algorithms are FIPS compliant, but Visual Studio doesn't support them.

+   You're not limited to these options.
+You can configure ssh to use additional ciphers, host key algorithms, and so on.
 Some other relevant security options you may want to consider are `PermitRootLogin`, `PasswordAuthentication`, and `PermitEmptyPasswords`.
 For more information, see the man page for sshd_config or the article [SSH Server Configuration](https://www.ssh.com/ssh/sshd_config).

 1. After saving and closing sshd_config, restart the ssh server to apply the new configuration: